pxlrbt/bulklab/README.md

 ```

 ## Maintainer
-This project is maintained by (Dennis Koch)[https://github.com/pxlrbt].
+This project is maintained by [Dennis Koch](https://github.com/pxlrbt).